What’s with Ireland and Switzerland?

 Swiss lakes are definitely breathtaking but they are frequently visited by locals and tourists.
 In order to keep your ceremony private, you might need to rent a villa or a castle along the lake.
 You can also ask help from our wedding planner in Switzerland who knows off-the-beaten-path spots along the lake for a private ceremony.
 As for Irish beaches, there are plenty of them that are free for public use so you can simply stop by the beach and hold the ceremony while enjoying the crisp ocean sound and glorious views in the background.

-Avid history-lovers and your dream is a wedding in a historic spot preferably in Europe?
+Are you history-lovers dreaming of a wedding in a historic European spot?
 Here are a few things you need to know about getting married in historic places in Switzerland and Ireland.

 Historic Swiss spots

 What’s unique about Switzerland is that it’s a mix of many cultures, traditions, and local customs.
 Every part of the country is free to celebrate their own culture that is very much alive even up to this day.
 That’s one thing that adventurous couples will enjoy witnessing if they choose to marry in Switzerland.
 Geneva gives tourists a taste of Swiss history with its numerous heritage sites, spanning from religious buildings, theaters, and archeological sites.
 For a more laid back and close-to-nature experience, you can get married in Lucerne which is home to quiet medieval villages, and beautiful lakeside hotels and villas.
 All these Swiss regions are dotted with elopement venues that will give you a glimpse of Swiss history and culture.